Anyone else ever asked, “Why Can’t I Straighten My Arms After Bicep Workout?”

 I’m pretty sure we’ve all been there before.

-You hit the biceps with a great workout, but the following day (or the day after) you simply can’t straighten your arms.
+You hit the biceps with a great workout, but the following day (or the day after) you simply can’t straighten your arms after the gym.

 In fact, your arms pretty much become useless for a few days.

 You find that you’re unable to even perform the most menial of tasks that involves using your arms.